Work Safety & Health ; Health Management

 Number of serious accidents* 0 0 0

-Acquisition of certifications under the Certified Health & Productivity Management Outstanding Organizations Recognition Program (Large Enterprise category) (Non-consolidated) Continued certification (Non-consolidated) Gained FY2023 certification as a Health and Productivity Management Organization (Large Enterprise Category) (Non-consolidated) Certified status renewed
+Acquisition of certifications under the Certified Health & Productivity Management Outstanding Organizations Recognition Program (Large Enterprise category) (Non-consolidated) Continued certification (Non-consolidated) Continued renewed (Non-consolidated) Continued renewed

-Percentage of employees who take mental health training (Non-consolidated) 100% (Non-consolidated) 100% Year 1 of our 3-year plan has proceeded as intended
+Percentage of employees who take mental health training (Non-consolidated) 100% Year 1 of our 3-year plan has proceeded as intended The second year of the three-year plan has proceeded as planned

 Percentage of employees receiving regular health checkups (Non-consolidated) 100% (Non-consolidated) 100% (Non-consolidated) 100%